nz-gravity/burst_search_pipeline/README.md

 - *background.npz*: background noise from the O3a observation period (no GW signals, glitches)
 - *bbh_for_challenge.npy*: synthetic BBH signals
 - *sglf_for_challenge.npy*:  low-frequency Sine-Gaussian signals

+## Expected predictions

+Predicted probability for if there is an "anomalous" signal or not

+- Supernovae
+- Continuous Waves from Spinning Neutron Stars
+- Stochastic Background
+- Cosmic Strings
+- Primordial Gravitational Waves